lexnederbragt/MBV3070-H19/5_biopython.md

 First, from now on we are working in a script file.
 So, the code below goes in a file that you save and then run.

-Second, download [this genbank file](macaca.gbk) and save it in the same place as you saved other files.
+Second, go to this page [this genbank file](macaca.gbk), copy the contents and  and save it in a file in the same place as you saved other files.
 Save it as macaca.gbk.
 This file contains only one genbank entry - we are going to have a look at it.

 ```python
 from Bio import SeqIO # Have to import the module to have access to it.